01-edu/public/subjects/remote/README.md

 It is more comfortable to use SSH because you can use your usual terminal, with the right keymap, theme, etc.

-Do to this exercise you will need to add this VM :
+To do this exercise you will need to add this VM :

 - [01_remote](https://assets.01-edu.org/sys/01_remote.tar.gz)